Food Safety Law: What does ‘due diligence’ mean in practice?

 If, for example, the HACCP analysis identifies that the safety of a particular food requires appropriate temperature control at one or more stages of production, storage and distribution, then presenting corresponding temperature records consistent with the HACCP risk assessment will be the only practically acceptable means of demonstrating due diligence to the satisfaction of the local EHO and a Criminal Court.

-- Confidence that your business is operating in line with legal requirements
+- Have confidence that your business is operating in line with legal requirements

 - Identify and resolve problems early

-- Simplified EHO inspections with the right data
+- Simplify EHO inspections with the right data

-- Access to support and guidance to react to any issues in the right way – from food poisoning allegations through to accidents
+- Get access to support and guidance to react to any issues in the right way – from food poisoning allegations through to accidents

-Find out how digitising Food Safety and Health & Safety compliance will mean you can spend less time on paperwork and more time on real work.
+Find out how digitising Food Safety and Health & Safety compliance will protect your business, brand and reputation 24/7.